ehlesp/smallab-k8s-pve-guide/G014 - Host hardening 08 ~ Firewalling.md

 run-parts: executing /usr/share/netfilter-persistent/plugins.d/35-ebtables save
 ~~~

 Notice how, in the command's output, how it calls the `35-ebtables` shell script.
-Now, if you rebooted your Proxmox VE host, the `netfilter-persistent` command would restore the ebtables rules you've just persisted, also invoking the `35-ebtables` script for that.
+Now, if you rebooted your Proxmox VE host, the `netfilter-persistent` command would restore the ebtables rules you have just persisted, also invoking the `35-ebtables` script for that.
 Look for this loading in the Journal logging system (`journalctl` command), by searching the `netfilter-persistent` string.

-Thanks to this configuration, I don't have any more `dropped` packets of that unknown ethertype showing up on my `vmbr0` bridge.
+Thanks to this configuration, there were no more `dropped` packets of that unknown ethertype showing up on the `vmbr0` bridge:

 ~~~sh
 $ ip -s link show vmbr0